gagle/Node-WalkieWatchie/README.md

 ```

 #### Events ####
 - `watching`.
-Emitted after all the directory tree has been traversed and all the watchers has been bound.
+Emitted after all the directory tree has been traversed and all the watchers has been bound after `watch()` is called.
 - `create`.
 Emitted when a file or directory has been created.
 The callback receives the path and the `Stats` object.
 - `delete`.
 Emitted when a file or directory has been deleted.
 The callback receives the path and a boolean indicating if the deleted entry is a directory.
 - `modify`.
 Emitted when a file has been modified.
 The callback receives the path of the file.